nickbash11/raat/README.md

 The idea was taken from BMX6/BMX7 mesh daemon, which able to use a global cloud network and share local networks behind it between each other.
 So, I decided to do something like that with batman-adv, but without any BGP/OLSR addition protocols.
 The example of such network presented on the screen above, where batman interface of each node has the mask 172.16.0.0/16 and also has some amount other networks behind it.
 In this case each node has also an additional network with mask 27 with the same (as a cloud) ip address for clarity.

-For example, we want the PC2 could reach to the PC4 and back, so we have to do some manupilations with iproute2:
+For example, we want the PC2 could reach to the PC4 and vice versa, so we have to do some manupilations with iproute2:

 On the NODE04:
 ```ip route add 172.16.200.0/27 via 172.16.200.1```